St Monica Choir: History

-Founder and Director
+Founder and director

-Hailing from the city of Vittoriosa, Sr Beniamina Portelli, baptized Marion, is the eldest of 5 daughters and a son born to Carmelo and Ines née Calleja.
+From the city of Vittoriosa, Sr Beniamina Portelli, born Marion Portelli, is the eldest of five daughters and a son born to Carmelo and Ines née Calleja.
 The Portelli family took refuge in Siggiewi during the Second World War.

-Portelli started her religious life with the Augustinian nuns at the age of sixteen.
-She took up piano lessons at the age of five, pursued her studies with Sr Teresina Saliba and conducted her finals and LRSM under the guidance of Ms Bascetta.
+Portelli joined the Augustinian nuns at the age of sixteen.
+She began piano lessons at the age of five, studied with Sr Teresina Saliba, and completed her finals and LRSM under the guidance of Ms Bascetta.

 Portelli attended various courses both in Malta and abroad.
-Of note were here trips to the Vatican City in connection with choral singing (1953); Derbyshire regarding professional music teaching (1964); Harrogate for choral direction (1983); the London Royal Schools of Music with Mr A Kelly (1985); Edinburgh and London with EPTA (1993) and an LLCM for choral direction for which she was awarded the Society of Music Medal, having been the first successful candidate worldwide.
+Her notable trips were to the Vatican City for choral singing (1953); Derbyshire for professional music teaching (1964); Harrogate for choral direction (1983); the London Royal Schools of Music with Mr A Kelly (1985); Edinburgh and London with EPTA (1993).
+She received a Licentiate of the London College of Music (LLCM) for choral direction and was awarded the Society of Music Medal as the first successful candidate worldwide.

 In the early 1950s, Portelli spent a year teaching music in Rome.
-On her return to Malta, she took up music teaching and broadened her students’ horizons by encouraging their involvement in a wider musical spectrum.
-She organized end-of-year concerts to encourage students to experience different dimensions of music, such as dancing and choral singing.
-She also the set up an accordion band.
+Upon returning to Malta, she continued teaching music and organized end-of-year concerts for her students that included dancing and choral singing.
+She also set up an accordion band.

-In September 2000, the Mosta Local Council conferred upon Portelli “Gieh il-Mosta”, and in November 2000, she was awarded the Society Music Medal by the Council of Arts, Manufacture and Commerce.
-On 13 December 2003 at the Grandmaster's Palace in Valletta, the then President of the Republic Guido de Marco, awarded Portelli the Midalja għall-Qadi tar-Repubblika in appreciation of her efforts to promote music and the establishment of the St Monica Choir.
+In September 2000, the Mosta Local Council bestowed upon Portelli "Gieh il-Mosta".
+In November 2000, she was awarded the Society Music Medal by the Council of Arts, Manufacture and Commerce.
+On 13 December 2003, at the Grandmaster's Palace in Valletta, the President of the Republic, Guido de Marco, awarded Portelli the Midalja għall-Qadi tar-Repubblika for her efforts in promoting music and establishing the St Monica Choir.

-Portelli has had a number of students, such as composer Ray Agius, virtuoso pianists Mark Darnford and Stefan Cassar who also teaches music in France, John Attard who teaches music in Austria and Fr Aurelio Mule’ Stagno who obtained a distinction in all his examinations and is presently studying abroad.
-Others include Claire Massa, Simone Attard and Maureen Galea who graduated from the University of Malta.
+Portelli taught students including composer Ray Agius, pianists Mark Darnford and Stefan Cassar (who also teaches music in France), John Attard (who teaches music in Austria) and Fr Aurelio Mule’ Stagno.
+Others included Claire Massa, Simone Attard and Maureen Galea, graduates of the University of Malta.

+On 15 December 2023, Sr Beniamina Portelli died.
+Her funeral was held on 18 December 2023, at the Church of the Augustinian Fathers in Hal Tarxien.

+As of April 2024, the St Monica Vocal Ensemble is led by Jean Paul Attard, the current choir director, and Roanna Vella, who performs a dual role as assistant director and choir pianist.

 Administration

 The administrative committee was elected by the choristers for a two-year term and chaired by Portelli.

-Voice-leaders sub-committee were headed by a coordinator acting in close liaison with the committee.
+Voice-leaders sub-committee were headed by a coordinator acting in liaison with the committee.
 Leaders from each voice-section were selected by Portelli in consultation with the coordinator and the committee president.

 Awards and achievements

 The 11th Malta International Choir Festival

 St Monica Choir participated in the 11th Malta International Choir Festival in November 1999.
-The final night was held on 12 November 1999 at the Mediterranean Conference Centre.
+The final night was held on 12, November 1999, at the Mediterranean Conference Centre.
 Other participating choirs included the Lakatamia Municipal Choir from Cyprus, the Děčínský pěvecký sbor from the Czech Republic and the St. Stythians Male Voice Choir, Cornwall, UK.